 First, understanding stakeholders and PR

 Public relations (PR) is the practice of improving your organization’s stakeholder relationships, or “publics.”
 Hence, the “public” in public relations.
 Clearly, it is vital to attract and retain good relationships with all your stakeholders.
-A stakeholder is any person, group or organization who can place a claim on an organization’s attention, resources or output, or is affected by that output.
-They have a stake in the organization, something at risk, and therefore something to gain or lose as a result of corporate activity.
+A stakeholder is any person, group or organization who can claim an organization’s attention, resources or output or is affected by that output.
+They have a stake in the organization, something at risk, and therefore something to gain or lose due to corporate activity.

 Depending on the size and nature of your organization, stakeholder groups can be as big as the general public or as small as one person, such as an investor, key decision-maker, or government minister.
 Branding and image are what you create.
-Essentially, branding is a customer-centric concept that focuses on product and service outputs.
+Branding is a customer-centric concept focusing on product and service outputs.
 At the same time, reputation is more company-centric.
-It depends on gaining credibility and respect among stakeholders such as your employees, shareholders, suppliers, government in all its forms, community groups, members of the public, and your competitors.
+It depends on gaining credibility and respect among stakeholders such as your employees, shareholders, suppliers, the government in all its forms, community groups, members of the public, and your competitors.

-To develop a successful PR plan – an Agile PR strategy – you need to look at the bigger picture.
+You need to look at the bigger picture to develop a successful PR plan – an Agile PR strategy.
 PR revolves around stakeholder attitudes – largely through reputation – which are always volatile.
-We only need to think of top European soccer player, Cristiano Ronaldo, who dismissively moved two bottles of Coca-Cola from the table as he was being interviewed during a televised press conference in June 2021.
+We only need to think of top European soccer player, Cristiano Ronaldo, who dismissively moved two bottles of Coca-Cola from the table as he was interviewed during a televised press conference in June 2021.
 This implicitly created a negative impression of the company’s hugely successful global product.
 The company immediately lost US$4 billion in share value from that simple action!
 (Although observers also said this was due to the company’s shares going ‘ex-dividend’ that day.)
 This example shows how the public, including all your stakeholder groups, can be influenced by many personal, social, and psychological factors that may also affect your business.
-Thankfully, an Agile methodology can lay the foundation for success if properly implemented.
+An Agile methodology can lay the foundation for success if adequately implemented.

 Introducing Agile and The Agile Manifesto

-Agile methodology was originally created in 2001 for uncovering better ways for developing software.
+Agile methodology was created in 2001 to uncover better ways to develop software.
 Due to its success, it is now used as the methodology for project management in many other disciplines as diverse as hardware development, business management, organizational change, banking, finance, biotechnology, digital services, telecommunications, sales, marketing, (and even public relations!).
-The 17 software creators who met in 2001 wrote the Agile Manifesto, which comprises 12 Agile principles that aim to provide continuous and quick delivery to customers, adapting to their changing requirements, while cutting waste and reducing as many mistakes as possible.
+The 17 software creators who met in 2001 wrote the Agile Manifesto, which comprises 12 Agile principles that aim to provide continuous and quick delivery to customers, adapting to their changing requirements while cutting waste and reducing as many mistakes as possible.
 The 12 principles in the Agile Manifesto are sound (and smart) and relevant to all our work:

 - Satisfy customers through early and continuous delivery.